 In context of the above, the All-Ordinaries index closed the month a staggering 9.9% higher at 6,742.1 points.
 The Australian Dollar also gained by 4.5% in the month (despite increased tensions with our key trade partner, China), with 1 Australian Dollar currently buying 73.4 US cents.

 The Reserve Bank of Australia (RBA) cut the official Cash Rate to a new record low of 0.10% per annum in November.
 The RBA board will meet again today, with no changes expected, before breaking for Christmas until February 2021.

-Global share markets provided mixed returns in November.
-The United States Dow Jones index gained 3.8%, the London FTSE fell 2.2%, the Japan Nikkei 225 gained 3.2% and the Hong Kong Hang Seng Index gained 3.3% for the month.
+Global share markets were all significantly higher in the month, with the United States Dow Jones index gaining by 11.8%, the London FTSE gaining by 12.4%, the Japan Nikkei 225 gaining by 15.0% and the Hong Kong Hang Seng Index gaining by 9.3% for the month.

 For more information, please contact Ryan Love on 1300 856 338.

 This article is general information only and is not intended to be a recommendation.
 We strongly recommend you seek advice from your financial adviser as to whether this information is appropriate to your needs, financial situation and investment objectives.